valentina-s/SQL_tutorial/Exercise5.md

 * choose "layer/add vector layer/add delimited text layer".
 Browse to the orca_transfers.csv file.
 * provide a layer name and check that the X field and Y field contain longitude and latitude columns, respectively
 * click OK to load the data into the GIS
+* suppose we want to calculate the maximum number of transfers by census tract.
+Use the steps described above to perform a spatial join in the GIS to accomplish this.